ChrisEssery/group-project/README.md

 ## Our Webpage

-NotSoBored games is a concept designed to help tackle social isolation and loneliness in the elderly population by the means  an easy to use, multiplayer online board game experience.
-The overarching aim of this project is to use this online board game experience to reduce loneliness and social isolation among older people.
-To realise this aim, we create an online multiplayer gaming/video communication application through a single page app (SPA).
-This serves to connect older adults, reduce levels of loneliness and improve health and wellbeing.
-Given the huge societal change due to the current Covid-19 pandemic and national lockdown, this seems an important intervention to help tackle these public health concerns.
+NotSoBored games is a concept designed to help tackle social isolation and loneliness in the elderly population through an easy-to-use, multiplayer online board game experience.
+With four fun board games to choose from, you will be spoilt for choice as you play with friends and family to compete for the top spot on the leaderboard.

+If you're tired of lockdown and want to connect with loved ones this engaging multiplayer experience is just for you.

 ## Our Team